rvpanoz/luna/README.md

-# Luna - NPM management Electron application :boom:
+# Luna - NPM management Electron application v2:boom:

 ---

 <img align="center" width="100%" height="100%"
      title="luna-icon" src="./luna.jpg">

-_Previous version 1.2.0 is now on `UI/bootstrap branch`.
+_If you have installed the previous version v1.2.0 you have to remove the node_modules folder and make a clean npm install.
+Previous version 1.2.0 codebase is now on `UI/bootstrap branch`.
 You can find more information at the notes section._

 ## Description

-Luna is an Electron app for developers for handling npm packages.
+Luna is an electron app for developers for handling npm packages.

 ## Features